 The sheer scale of Hoover Dam is indescribable and it’s easy to see why it had such an impact geologically.

 And yet it’s difficult to get a palpable sense of this as you drive over it; even while meandering through the various parking lots, catching glimpses here and there.
-Even when you step out of your car it’s hard to grasp (depending on where you’ve parked).
+Even when you step out of your car it’s hard to grasp.
 But as you close in on the reservoir and the Mike O’Callaghan-Pat Tillman Memorial Bridge on foot, the utter majesty becomes evident to the senses.

 As does the complexity of such an operation.

 And I must admit, when I first peered over on the side which houses the powerplant, I couldn’t help but unsuccessfully search for that same door Clark Griswold popped out of after getting lost from his tour group.
 I don’t have the best of eyesight so I was unsuccessful, leaving me to doubt myself.
-And doubt I did ever since, until I found this clip (watch here) in which someone else effortlessly locates it.
+And doubt I did until I found this clip (watch here) in which someone else effortlessly locates it.
 I won’t lie, I’ve been examining my photos for signs of it but alas can not make anything out.
-If you can spot it in any of these photos, please let me know!
+If you can spot it in any of these photos, please let me know below in the comment section.

 There are also many notable references to the Art Deco period, which I found to be nicely unexpected.
 From monuments to sculptural reliefs, you’ll find many dotted throughout.
 There’s been much debate over time about these embellishments and their appropriateness.
 Some say it’s too lavish and jarring for such landscape and structure.
 Others believe it compliments it beautifully, paying homage to a time of great dexterity and grandeur.
 I happen to agree with the latter.